niranjankala/niranjankala.github.io/_posts/2024-11-19-from-stories-to-epics-a-guide-to-building-a-customer-centric-product-backlog.md

 ---

 ### **What Are Epics?**
-An epic is a collection of related user stories that represent a large body of work.
+An epic is a collection of related user stories representing a large body of work.
 Think of user stories as individual chapters, while an epic is the entire book.
 For instance:
 - **Epic:** Website Creation
   - User Story 1: Customers can read book reviews online.
   - User Story 2: Customers can add books to their cart for borrowing.

-Epics provide structure to the Backlog, allowing teams to manage high-level ideas without diving into excessive detail upfront.
+Epics structure the Backlog, allowing teams to manage high-level ideas without diving into excessive detail upfront.

 ---